Dengue virus: Vaccine research

-In 2009, Sanofi-Pasteur started building a new facility in Neuville-sur-Saône' (fr), a suburb of Lyon (France).
-This unit produces four-serotype vaccine for phase III trials.
-In September 2014, the Sanofi-Pasteur CEO gave early results of the phase III trial efficacy study in Latin America.
-The efficacy per serotype (ST) varied widely, 42.3% for ST2, 50.3% for ST1, 74.0% for ST3, and 77.7% for ST4.
-The full analysis of data from the phase III Latin American-Caribbean study will be reviewed by external experts before being published in a peer-reviewed scientific journal.
-Primary results has to be presented at the American Society of Tropical Medicine and Hygiene Annual Meeting, held November 2–6, 2014, in New Orleans.

-In September 2012, one of the vaccines was reported to not have done well in clinical trials.

-In late 2015 and early 2016, the first dengue vaccine, Dengvaxia (CYD-TDV) by Sanofi-Pasteur, was registered in several countries for use in individuals 9–45 years of age living in endemic areas.

-On May 1, 2019, the U.S. Food and Drug Administration announced the approval of Dengvaxia, the first vaccine for the prevention of dengue disease caused by all dengue virus serotypes in people ages 9 through 16 who have laboratory-confirmed previous dengue infection and who live in endemic areas.
-Dengue is endemic in the U.S. territories of American Samoa, Guam, Puerto Rico, and the U.S. Virgin Islands.

 Drug research

 There are no approved direct antiviral treatments for Dengue fever.
 Most antiviral drug research for Dengue infections has focussed on inhibition of the NS2B/NS3 protease or NS5 proteins.
 Reported protease inhibitor approaches have focussed mainly on targeted covalent inhibitors.
 One drug, Balapiravir, a repurposed hepatitis C NS5 polymerase inhibitor progressed to a Phase II clinical trial before being stopped due to lack of efficacy.

-The journal explores a novel approach by examining the potential of metal-TPI complexes (with iron, cobalt, and zinc) as inhibitors of dengue virus replication.
+Metal-TPI complexes (with iron, cobalt, and zinc) as inhibitors of dengue virus replication are being examined as novel approaches.
 Zn-TPI and Fe-TPI showed low toxicity and significant inhibition of DENV-3, while Co-TPI demonstrated antiviral activity at low concentrations.
 These findings suggest new possibilities for developing more effective antiviral treatments for dengue.